Wishwa-DK/Wishwa-DK/README.md

 ## 👨‍💻 About Me

-<p align="justify">I'm a Cybersecurity undergraduate at SLIIT with a strong interest in ethical hacking, risk management, and secure system design.
+<p align="left">I'm a Cybersecurity undergraduate at SLIIT with a strong interest in ethical hacking, risk management, and secure system design.
 My academic background includes hands-on experience in penetration testing, vulnerability assessment, and incident response.
 I'm also exploring IT Governance, Risk, and Compliance (GRC) as part of my broader understanding of organizational security frameworks.</p>

 - 🌱 Currently pursuing **BSc (Hons) in Information Technology** specializing in **Cybersecurity**
 - 🔐 Interested in **Ethical Hacking, Penetration Testing, and IT GRC practices**